 2.4.1.
 Drops in Hele-Shaw flow.
-A Hele-Shaw flow consists of a viscous fluid confined between two closely spaced parallel plates (spacing D, cf. Fig. 1(vi)).
-During drop coalescence in a Hele-Shaw cell, there is a short initial regime where the bridge radius $r_0 \ll D$ , in which case the confinement does not affect the viscous (linear) bridge scaling.
-However, quickly one approaches a new regime in which $r_0 \gg D$ , so that the flow becomes quasitwo-dimensional (Yokota & Okumura 2011).
-In this regime, the released capillary energy becomes $E{\gamma} \sim \gamma D r_0$ .
-The shear rate between the plates $\dot{\epsilon} \sim \dot{r}0/D$ , while the relevant volume $\mathcal{V} \sim r_0 D w$ .
-The power balance then gives $r_0 \sim t^{1/4}$ , as observed experimentally.
+Hele-Shaw flow consists of a viscous fluid confined between two closely spaced parallel plates (spacing D) (cf. Figure 1f).
+During drop coalescence in a Hele-Shaw cell, there is a short initial regime where the bridge radius $r_0 \ll D$, in which case the confinement does not affect the viscous (linear) bridge scaling.
+However, quickly one approaches a new regime in which $r_0 \gg D$, so that the flow becomes quasi-two-dimensional (Yokota & Okumura 2011).
+In this regime, the released capillary energy becomes $E{\gamma} \sim \gamma Dr_0$.
+One finds that the shear rate between the plates $\dot{\epsilon} \sim \dot{r}0/D$, while the relevant volume $\mathcal{V} \sim r_0 Dw$.
+The power balance then gives $r_0 \sim t^{1/4}$, as observed experimentally.

 2.4.2.
 Non-Newtonian fluids.
-As illustrated in Fig. 1(vii), the Laplace pressure jump is enhanced in polymeric drops due to strong polymer stretching inside the bridge, where deformation rates are large compared to the polymer relaxation time.
-As a result, coalescing water-based polymeric drops exhibit bridge curvatures that are much larger than those of pure water drops (Dekker et al. 2022, Bouillant et al. 2022).
-Yet, the bridge dynamic $r_0(t)$ was found to be identical to that of pure water drops (Dekker et al. 2022) and bubbles (Oratis et al. 2023): polymer stretching remains initially confined to a small sub-region of the bridge, which, even at relatively high polymer concentration, makes their effect too weak to alter the inertial scaling $r_0(t) \sim t^{1/2}$ .
+As illustrated in Figure 1g, the Laplace pressure jump is enhanced in polymeric drops due to strong polymer stretching inside the bridge, where deformation rates are large compared to the polymer relaxation time.
+As a result, coalescing water-based polymeric drops exhibit bridge curvatures that are much larger than those of pure water drops (Bouillant et al. 2022, Dekker et al. 2022).
+Yet the bridge dynamic $r_0(t)$ was found to be identical to that of pure water drops (Dekker et al. 2022) and bubbles (Oratis et al. 2023): Polymer stretching remains initially confined to a small subregion of the bridge, which, even at a relatively high polymer concentration, makes the influence of polymer stress on the flow too weak to alter the inertial scaling $r_0(t) \sim t^{1/2}$.
 A polymer-induced slowing down is observed only at slightly later times, with a smaller effective exponent reported for a variety of polymer solutions (Varma et al. 2020).
-For sessile drops at high concentrations (beyond the dilute regime), such slowing down was observed already for early times (Varma et al. 2021, 2022, Dekker et al. 2022).
-Other studies involving complex fluids considered how yield stress leads to arrested drop merging (Kern et al. 2022), the effect of shear-thinning on the tip-structure for bubbles coalescence (Kamat et al. 2020), or coalescence of thin liquid crystal domains (Delabre & Cazabat 2010, Klopp et al. 2024).
+For sessile drops at high concentrations (beyond the dilute regime), such slowing down was observed already for early times (Varma et al. 2021, 2022; Dekker et al. 2022).
+Other studies involving complex fluids considered how yield stress leads to arrested drop merging (Kern et al. 2022), the effect of shear thinning on the tip structure for bubble coalescence (Kamat et al. 2020), and the coalescence of thin liquid crystal domains (Delabre & Cazabat 2010, Klopp et al. 2024).
 Shear-thinning sessile drops (Chen et al. 2022) are discussed below.